Get 80% off your plan for your first 6 months.*

 Secured lines of credit require collateral, such as property, equipment, or inventory.
 Because the lender has security, you'll typically get:

-Unsecured lines of credit don't require collateral, similar to how commercial paper is unsecured and used for short-term financing.
-They're faster to set up but usually come with higher interest rates and lower limits because lenders rely more heavily on your credit score and business financials to assess risk.
+Unsecured lines of credit don't require collateral, similar to how commercial paper is unsecured for short-term financing.
+They're faster to set up but usually come with higher interest rates and lower limits.
+Lenders rely more heavily on your credit score and business financials to assess risk.

 Example of a line of credit